Teen Who Torched Synagogue Seethed About Jews in Disturbing Diary, Feds Say

 A Texas teen accused of setting fire to an Austin, Texas, synagogue kept a series of handwritten journals suggesting a virulent hatred for Jewish people, and memorialized his alleged Halloween night crime in one entry by scrawling, “I set fire to a synagogue.”

 The feds filed the complaint on Nov.
-12, one day after Sechriest, a student at Texas State University and a private in the Texas National Guard at the time, was arrested on state arson charges for the blaze that caused some $25,000 worth of damage to Congregation Beth Israel.
+12, one day after Sechriest, a student at Texas State University and a private in the Texas National Guard at the time, was arrested on state arson charges for the blaze the feds say caused some $25,000 worth of damage to Congregation Beth Israel.
+The synagogue pegged the estimated damage at more than $150,000.

 A spokesperson for the Texas Military Department, which oversees the Texas Guard, told The Daily Beast that Sechriest “is no longer a member of the Texas State Guard.
 He resigned earlier this month.”
 Sechriest’s lawyer, Richard Lyn Cofer II, did not respond to a request for comment.
 His mother, Nicole, hung up when reached by phone.